thuriabdullah/week02_day08_JS_OOP_HW/README.md

 * create class name animal (this will be the parent class) it should have:
     * constructor with the animal name, age, image, and sound
     * create method called `eats` that will return for example `"animal eats food"` where `animal` is the property `name`.
-    * create method called `Animalsound` it should return the animal sound and name.

 * create cat class (this will be child class) it shoud have:
     * extend the parent constructor and add to it `owner` property.